felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 **REVENUE ANALYTICS** <br>
 **BQ03** — What was month-by-month MRR movement in 2024?<br>
 **BQ04** — What drove the 2024 MRR movement?<br>
-**BQ05** — How much recurring revenue was permanently lost each month in 2024 after all payment retries were exhausted?
 <br>

 **COHORT & RETENTION ANALYTICS** <br>
-**BQ06** — Which paid signup cohorts had the strongest and weakest 2024 year-end NRR?<br>
+**BQ05** — Which paid signup cohorts had the strongest and weakest 2024 year-end NRR?<br>
-**BQ07** — How did expansion, contraction, and churn affect 2024 year-end NRR by paid signup cohort?
+**BQ06** — How did expansion, contraction, and churn affect 2024 year-end NRR by paid signup cohort?
 <br>

 ---